xiaoxuwu/chpr-plot-service/README.md

 ./start_dev_docker
 ```

 You may now go to http://localhost:8000 with your browser to see the site.
+Go to /admin for admin panel, and
+log in with credentials from 2.5

 ## 3.1 Quitting